radiantlogic-v8/documentation-new/documentation/architect-guide/radiantone-federated-identity-engine.md

 by the RadiantOne service.
 - Storage of application-specific attributes that don’t currently exist when deploying new applications, often they require storage of very specific attributes.
 Instead of having to extend your existing directory schemas to accommodate these, you can use the RadiantOne Universal Directory store.
 - Legacy LDAP Directory Replacement
-<br>If your identity integration/virtualization project involves a need for LDAP directory consolidation/migration, the RadiantOne Universal Directory and Directory Migration modules provide the storage and temporary synchronization mechanisms to provide you with a flexible, scalable alternative that allows you to migrate your applications at your own pace.
+<br>If your identity integration/virtualization project involves a need for LDAP directory consolidation/migration, the RadiantOne Universal Directory provides the storage and temporary synchronization mechanisms to provide you with a flexible, scalable alternative that allows you to migrate your applications at your own pace.

 ### Logical Architecture